Success against the Romans - their heaviest ever defeat.

 He told his son to charge the enemy, to give himself a chance to complete the square.
 But Publius got himself surrounded by the cataphracts, and his men were massacred.
 The first Crassus knew was when he saw his son's head being paraded on a spear.
 His army fought on bravely until dark - they left their 4000 wounded and headed for the nearby town of Carrhae.
 But that wasn't safe.
 A local man offered to guide them during the night to a better place.
 But the guide was pro-Parthian, and led them on a wild-goose chase.
 By dawn the Roman army was a mess.
 His second-in-command deserted.
 Morale was rock bottom.

 But Suren didn't attack.
 Instead, he came to Crassus and offered a deal if he left in peace.
 Crassus was to go off alone with Suren to sign.
 But as he was getting on to his horse, some of the Romans thought it was a trap.
 What began as a scuffle turned into a fight.
 All of them, including Crassus, were killed.
 The precious eagles, standards of 3 Roman legions, were captured and taken in triumph to Seleuceia.
 Half the invading force, about 22,000 men, had been killed.
 Another 10,000 were taken prisoner and taken to the eastern frontier of the Parthian empire to act as frontier guards.
+Only around a quarter of the original invaders made it back to Syria.
 The Parthians had been outnumbered four to one - it was a tremendous victory.

 Plutarch (whose "orientalism" has already come to our notice) has this bizarre story about the aftermath of the Battle of Carrhae: